 What to Use Sea Salt For

 You can pretty much put salt on anything!
-But here's a few ideas:
+But here are a few ideas:

 - On your ice cream.
 (Thank you to Shaena from Hatteras Saltworks for this recommendation.
 They put salt on just about every flavor of Ben & Jerry's ice cream and we loved the idea.
 We were also reminded of why we love the Jeni's Ice Cream flavor mentioned above so much: it's sweet and salty!)